 What is a Financial Aid Offer Letter?

-Your financial aid offer will provide you with the financial aid that you can receive a particular college or school.
-The offer includes different types and amounts of aid from federal, state, private and institutional sources.
-It is important that you read and understand your financial aid offer.
+Your financial aid offer letter provides you with the financial aid that you can receive at a particular college or school.
+The offer includes different types and amounts of aid from federal, state, private, and institutional sources.
+It is important that you read and understand your financial aid offer letter.

 What do the different parts of the offer letter mean?